beingbarath/BMSlideMenu/README.md

 * Create a view controller a give the class name - SWRevealViewController(Identity Inspector)
 * set it as initial view controller(Attributes Inspector)

-* Create 3 other view controller(MainViewController, LeftSlideMenuViewController, RightSlideMenuViewController)
+* Create 3 other view controller(ViewController, LeftSlideMenuViewController, RightSlideMenuViewController)
-* Embed MainViewController in Navigation Controller(Editor -> Embed In -> Navigation Controller)
+* Embed ViewController in Navigation Controller(Editor -> Embed In -> Navigation Controller)
 * Add left and right Bar Button Item to the MainViewController
-* Create segue from the Reveal View Controller to all the 3 view controllers and select
+* Create segue from the SWRevealViewController to all the 3 view controllers and select

-* Click on segue and name Segue Identifier(Attributes Inspector) as "sw_front" for MainViewController
+* Click on segue and name Segue Identifier(Attributes Inspector) as "sw_front" for ViewController
 * Click on segue and name Segue Identifier(Attributes Inspector) as "sw_rear" for LeftSlideMenuViewController
 * Click on segue and name Segue Identifier(Attributes Inspector) as "sw_right" for RighttSlideMenuViewController

-Step 3 :- Use this code in the MainViewController
+Step 3 :- Use this code in the ViewController

 ```
 class ViewController: UIViewController {